SMAC-Group/course_intro_statistics/slides/chapter4_02.md

 ```
 ---

-Let say we want to extract the Life expectancy at birth among females for countries that are democracies, member of OECD and for which the public debt as a percentage of GDP is greater or equal to 50%.
+Now let's consider to extract the life expectancy at birth among females for countries that are democracies, members of OECD, and for which the public debt as a percentage of GDP is at least 50%.

 ```r
 world %>%